PlattSkin/Ansible-Lab/Ansible_Lab/docs/README.md

 **Description**

+A repeatable portable system that can deployed to any machine to start labbing with ansible quickly.

 **Prerequisites:**

   -SSH
   -docker + docker compose
   -python3

 **Installation:**

   1. git clone this repository and cd into directory
-  2. run Lab_Init.sh to install the lab
+  2. 2. run Lab_Init.sh to install the lab

 **Uninstallation:**